robric/wiki-contrail-controller/contrail-discovery-and-contrail-vrouter-agent-communication.md

  2. How discovery server responds to the above subscribe request?

-    Upon receiving the request from the client as shown in 1), the DiscoveryServer sends a subscribe response to the vrouter-agent showing all the published xmpp-server service.
-The following packet explains the publish request from the DiscoveryServer:
+    Upon receiving the request from the client as shown in 1), the DiscoveryServer sends a subscribe response to the vrouter-agent showing all published xmpp-server service.
+The following packet explains the subscribe response from the DiscoveryServer:

     Frame 28: 575 bytes on wire (4600 bits), 575 bytes captured (4600 bits)